Ready. Safe. Go.

 We’d love to see you on campus.
 But if you think you may have COVID-19 symptoms, remain at home and contact your program director or supervisor.
 You’ll be able to continue working or studying online.

 It’s up to all of us to limit the spread of the virus.
 You’ll find signage all around campus to remind you of occupancy levels, where to circulate and how to stay safe.
-Always remember to:
+On campus you'll have to:

 Wear a mask